Writing Libraries#

 check = "check"

-In this case the key is the name of the command to call when doing pymhf cmd <command> <library name>
+In this case the key is the name of the command to call when doing pymhf cmd <command> <library name>, and the value is the name of the function to be run.

 Note that this function must be importable at a top level of the library.
-To check this you can load python and then do from <library name> import <function name>
+To check this you can load python and then do from <library name> import <function name>.
+If this imports, then the command will be able to be found.

 This function MUST take one argument which will be a list of extra commands the pymhf command line parser receives.
 It is then up to the library developer to parse these (generally with argparse).